 Thirty-five national parks overlie or are in the vicinity of the geological formation called the “Marcellus Shale.”
 Covering approximately 48,000 square miles, the Marcellus Shale formation occurs beneath the states of New York, Pennsylvania, Ohio, Maryland, Virginia, West Virginia, and Tennessee.
-An estimated 363 trillion cubic feet of natural gas could be recovered from the formation, enough to supply the entire United States at current rates of consumption for 15 years.
+An estimated 363 trillion cubic feet of natural gas could be recovered from the formation, which is enough to supply the entire United States at current rates of consumption for roughly fourteen years.

 While scientists have long known about the resources of the Marcellus Shale, modern advances in hydraulic fracturing, or "fracking," are allowing access to the country’s shale gas reserves as never before.
 Fracking involves pumping millions of gallons of water, sand, and chemicals into a well to fracture the shale and release the natural gas trapped within.
 Currently, the chemicals used in fracking do not have to be disclosed to the public.